hung-cybo/update-contributors-after-migration-ghec/README.md

 2. **Verify repositories**: Checks that each whitelisted repository exists and is accessible
 3. **Create backups**: Automatically backs up all release notes before making changes
 4. **Process each repository**: For each whitelisted repo, fetches all releases
-5. **Update releases**: Updates release notes with corrected usernames
+5. **Update release notes**: Updates only the release notes content with corrected usernames
 6. **Progress tracking**: Shows detailed progress and summary
 7. **Error handling**: Continues processing even if some updates fail
 8. **Create backup index**: Generates a master index of all backups created